Exporting data¶

 | Admin data browser | Real-time monitoring during experiments |

-| CSV/JSON download | Per-session data for analysis |
+| CSV/JSONL download | Per-session data for analysis |

 | Page times CSV | Response time analysis |